lulavc/PDF-Optimizer-for-IA/README.md

-# Advanced PDF Compression for AI
+# Advanced PDF Compression for AI (Work in progress)

 A sophisticated system for optimizing PDFs for AI models, with advanced token optimization, multi-objective compression techniques, and detailed statistics tracking.